 See just how much choice there is in the world of green bathroom tiles!

 Related article: 14 types of blue kitchen splashback tiles: Add a pop of colour to your kitchen

 Related article: Real terrazzo vs terrazzo-look tiles, what you need to know

 1. Kitkat tiles

 Starting with our favourite tile shape right now — kitkat tiles!
 If you adore these rectangular mosaics as much as us, you’ll be thrilled to know there’s more than one type of green kitkat tile.
 Green kitkat tiles range from luxe green marble (in light ‘Ming Green’ pictured below and darker ‘Verde Green’) to all shades of green porcelain kitkat tiles.

 Kitkat tiles have a beautiful rhythm and bring pattern to a space through shape.
 They work in a wide range of interior styles, including luxe, coastal, mid-century modern, japandi and contemporary.

 2. Subway tile

-Subway tiles are one of the most popular tile shapes — they’re incredibly versatile (subway tiles can be laid in over a dozen ways), affordable, and there’s plenty of choice in terms of size, finish and colour.
+Subway tiles are one of the most popular tile shapes — they’re incredibly versatile (subway tiles can be laid in many ways), affordable, and there’s plenty of choice in terms of size, finish and colour.
 From soft sage tones to deep emerald, it’s hard to go wrong with a green subway tile in the bathroom.